 Then, after a period of watching and listening, he spoke.
 And when he spoke, boy, did everyone listen.
 They stopped talking.
 They heard what he had to say and it changed the course of the conversation as he influenced the other opinions in the room.

-Was he the most senior?
-No, he was equal in rank to the others in the room.
+You might think he was the most senior.
+But no, he was equal in rank to the others in the room.

-He was softly spoken, and when he spoke, people listened.
+He was soft spoken, and when he spoke, people listened.
 This little story demonstrates some of the power of the soft spoken leader.

-1. Softly Spoken Leaders Can Make More Impact
+Softly Spoken Leaders Can Make a Bigger Impact

 Jeff is going on and on in the meeting, giving all his ideas while everyone waits for him to stop talking.
 The only thing is, he generally doesn’t stop, and everyone knows it.